NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Terrain Attunement (Plains).md

 Granted by [[Feats/Geomancer Dedication|Geomancer Dedication]]

-You gain temporary Hit Points equal to the spell rank.
+You gain temporary Hit Points equal to the spell's rank.

 *Source: Pathfinder Secrets of Magic*
 *OGL*